rhinobase/raftyui/apps/docs/app/(docs)/docs/components/table/page.md

 ---
 title: Table
-pageTitle: Table - Rafty UI
+nextjs:
+  metadata:
+    title: Table
     description: Table component is used to organize and display data efficiently.
 It renders a `<table>` element by default.
 ---

 Table component is used to organize and display data efficiently.
 It renders a `<table>` element by default.